 ZEDO will use their expertise, to develop ML based models to identify grid anomalies due to demand-side patterns in order to enhance the grid situational awareness.
 Together with Logarithmo and the delivered data from the DSO WWN, the data flow processes from the DPP Logarithmo will be used to test and validate the developed methods on the demonstration side at WWN with the underlying DPT architecture.
 ASEW has the opportunity to disseminate the AISOP project ideas and results in form of e.g. working groups on a regular basis in order to gain practice-relevant feedback at a very early stage.

-The ETHZ team at FEN brings expertise from a number of previous projects.
-They were part of a project funded by SFOE, ISCHESS, to study the integration strategies required for increasing the penetration level of distributed stochastic generation in the Swiss electrical supply system and quantify the costs, risks and opportunities of each strategy.
-Furthermore, FEN is involved in the SWEET PATHFNDR project, which studies data-driven methods applied to electric distribution grid infra-structure planning and operation.
-The solution methods and the foundation of data analytics framework will be used in this project, in the design phase of time-variant price signals to steer the customer/prosumer behaviour.
+ETHZ-FEN team has competence in applications of optimization and data-driven methods to power system operation and energy markets, power system stability and protection.
+Researchers have industrial engineering experience as well as experience in the form of leading and executing industrial and academic research projects.
+The team builds upon its expertise and know-how accumulated through a number of previous as well as ongoing projects.
+ETHZ-FEN was part of ISCHESS, a project funded by SFOE, to study the integration strategies required for increasing the penetration level of distributed stochastic generation in the Swiss electrical supply system and quantify the costs, risks and opportunities of each strategy.
+FEN is leading the work package on “Pathways on a district and city scale” in the SWEET PATHFNDR project, and responsible for developing methods (optimization-based and data-driven) for infrastructure planning considering flexibility provided by different energy vectors and for scheduling and dispatching flexibility in electricity distribution network operation.
+The solution methods and the foundation of data analytics framework will be used in this project, in the design phase of dynamic price signals to steer the customer/prosumer behaviour.

 AISOP’s technology partners lead the consortium towards to possible and practical, making ideas a reality.
 The AISOP project enables disparate technologies and technology partners to come together to create innovative and coherent solutions for the distribution system.